yashraj-96/Movie-Recommendation-System-Boltzmann-Machine-/README.md

 The train and test data correspond to the base and text files with the name 'U1'.

 Boltzmann Machines requires a architecture that is implemented with a function.
-The functions is specifed in the code which can be used for implementing predictioni in binary format for any set of movies as input.
+The functions is specifed in the code which can be used for implementing predictions in binary format for any set of movies as input in future.

+It is complex to understand but powerful at the same time.